laravel-zero/website/README.md

 ### List of commands

 The default command of your application contains a list of commands.
-That list of commands can be configurared using `config/commands.php`:
+That list of commands can be configured using `config/commands.php`:

 | Property  | Description
 | ------------- | -------------